WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 ##### Q&A

 - Q from Geoff: about the layer-based SVG engine, what got Igalia interested in this work?
 - A from Brian: We did a podcast on this.
-Original creators of KSVG are igalians, they know all the warts.
+Original creators of KSVG are Igalians, they know all the warts.
 Will share a link to podcast in Slack.
 Important for embedded devices for efficiency and enables things that would not otherwise be possible
 - https://www.igalia.com/chats/Igalia-Chats-Niko-SVG-WPE
 - A from Niko: You'll hear more soon.
 Igalia is interested to reduce paint time, esp on low-end CPUs.
 We are doing painting on software, so if you can do more hardware-accelerated then you win, esp on embedded devices
 - Q from Tim: Activity from Igalia on content-visibility and similar properties.
 Why is Igalia interested?